ATMatrix/atm-docs/source/includes/json_rpc.md

 ### eth_sign

-The sign method calculates an Ethereum specific signature with: `sign(keccak256("\x19Ethereum Signed Message:\n" + len(message) + message)))`.

-By adding a prefix to the message makes the calculated signature recognisable as an Ethereum specific signature.
+By adding a prefix to the message makes the calculated signature recognisable as an Atnchain specific signature.
 This prevents misuse where a malicious DApp can sign arbitrary data (e.g. transaction) and use the signature to impersonate the victim.

 **Note** the address to sign with must be unlocked.